joelford/joelford.github.io/sample_page.md

 ```

 ### 2. Exploration Class
 The class Explore is used to automatically explore the data, do statistics and visualizations.
+This class has plenty of potential for generalizing to any dataset.

 <details><summary>Click to expand the Explore class</summary>